|

 Visitor Accounts:

 mouse-click can reactivate the account.
-Note that suspended accounts do
+(Suspended accounts are exempt

-2. A Statement of Account, which used to reflect the most recent month end figures, may
+2. A Statement of Account, may either reflect the most recent month end figures

-now optionally include up-to-the-minute transactions and can be issued at any time (e.g.
+or optionally include up-to-the-minute transactions.
+The latter can be issued at any time (e.g.

 before a visitor leaves).
 A new single-account Print button has been added for this